DPT Frequently Asked Questions

 We recommend applying to the program early in the application cycle, as this may improve likelihood of acceptance.

 Yes.
-The PTCAS application can be submitted before test scores and transcripts are received.
+The PTCAS application can be submitted before transcripts are received.
 PTCAS will release the application once all the materials have been received and transcripts have been verified.
 The verified PTCAS application is required for an application to be evaluated.

 Yes.
 As long as an application is verified by PTCAS it can be reviewed by admissions to determine if an invitation to interview may be extended.